alexshpilkin/studies/condit.md

 frame stack: the handler xt is on top, and the frame address of the previous handler is below it.
 The frame address of the top frame is stored in (would-be user) variable `HANDLER`, saved and restored by every `HANDLE` block.
-When a handler is invoked, it receives the frame address `fa` of its own frame on the data stack on top of the information pushed by the signaller.
+When a handler is invoked, the address `fa` of its own handler frame is put on the data stack on top of the information provided by the signaller.
 The handler can use it to retrieve additional data from the frame or pass it to `DECLINE ( fa -* )`.

 (The slightly backwards frame structure, with the handler above the